bfut/unvivtool/doc/README_cli.md

    unvivtool d car.viv car_viv

-      decodes and extracts all files from archive 'car.viv' to directory 'car_viv'. the output directory must be an existing directory.
+      decodes and extracts all files from archive 'car.viv' to directory 'car_viv'.
+If 'car_viv' does not exist, it will be created.

 EXAMPLE 2
-   unvivtool d car.viv .
+   unvivtool d car.viv

       decodes and extracts all files from archive 'car.viv' to current working directory